"Just wanted to say what a great time we had a couple of weeks ago with our train ride to see Fireman Sam."

 There are two excellent pubs in the village; the Junction Inn and the Crown, as well as a free playground.
 At weekends Groombridge Cricket Club are often in action at their adjacent Station Road ground.

 Our platform is well known as being one of the sunniest spots on the railway and an ideal place to stop to have a picnic.
 On all operating days we open a small refreshment kiosk selling hot & cold drinks, snacks and ice creams.

 For the enthusiasts we have a very well stocked stall of second hand railway books, all individually priced at the lower end of equivalent internet prices.
 It's well worth a stop to browse through and find what you want without waiting or paying for postage.

 Finally, Groombridge Station has its own signal box and old-fashioned semaphore signals controlling the passing loop.
-Built entirely by volunteers and housing the old lever frame from the old Birchden Junction signal box (previously a mile downthe line towatrds Eridge where our railway meets Network Rail).
+Built entirely by volunteers and housing the old lever frame from the old Birchden Junction signal box (previously a mile down the line towards Eridge where our railway meets Network Rail).
 This became operational in August 2014, and now controls movements throught the station when two or more trains are running or when services terminate at Groombridge.